 Skiing in Steamboat

-This mountain itself and its varying terrain are hands down my top reasons for repeatedly visiting Steamboat.
-I love skiing in Steamboat!
+Steamboat is one of my favorite resorts at which to ski.
+The mountain itself and its varying terrain are hands down my top reasons for repeatedly visiting and skiing in Steamboat.

 This becomes especially beneficial when your skiing with people of varying abilities or with a young child learning to ski for the first time.One parent can always ski with the beginner while the other parent or older, more experienced children can ski down the more difficult terrain that runs parallel to the green.
 The parallel runs will still meet up at the same chair lift.